-(1) Formatting

-- a.
-Are there careless mistakes such as typographical errors and omissions? - b.
-Is the thesis well structured? - c.
+- (1) Formatting - a.
+Are there careless mistakes such as typographical errors and omissions?

+b.
+Is the thesis well structured?

+- c.
 Is there conformity in style (paragraphs, citations, examples, annotations, references)? - d.
-Are the references in the text and annotation correctly cited?

-(2) Expressions and writing style
+Are the references in the text and annotation correctly cited? - (2) Expressions and writing style - a.
+Is the writing carefully structured using formal language? - b.
+Whether it is written grammatically correct using appropriate language?

+c.
+Whether citations and examples written in a language other than the language used in text are written grammatically correct?

+- (3)Theme, research question formulations, conclusions - a.
+Does the paper reference previous research? - b.
+Are the research questions original? - c.
+Is the subject matter and its significance clearly presented?

+(4)Research methodology and composition

 - a.
-Is the writing carefully structured using formal language? - b.
-Whether it is written grammatically correct using appropriate language? - c.
-Whether citations and examples written in a language other than the language used in text are written grammatically correct? - (6) Theme, research question formulations, conclusions - d.
-Does the paper reference previous research? - e.
-Are the research questions original? - f.
-Is the subject matter and its significance clearly presented? - (7) Research methodology and composition - e.
-Is the methodology appropriate? - f.
-Are there supporting data or historical references? - g.
-Is the paper persuasive and logically sound? - h.
-Is there some originality? - (8) Academic and practical significance - d.
-Does the paper present a persuasive outcome? - e.
-Does it present yet-to-be-defined issues? - f.
+Is the methodology appropriate? - b.
+Are there supporting data or historical references? - c.
+Is the paper persuasive and logically sound? - d.
+Is there some originality?

+(5)Academic and practical significance

+- a.
+Does the paper present a persuasive outcome? - b.
+Does it present yet-to-be-defined issues? - c.
 Could the paper be of interest to researchers in other fields?

-1.5.6.7 Miscellaneous matters
+1.5.7 Miscellaneous matters

-- (1) Follow the submission guidelines that will be posted on the bulletin board. - (2) Submissions may not be made by postal mail. - (3) No inquiries by phone or email. - (4) For the PCS course, the master's thesis or research paper must be written in English.
+- The guidelines of submission will be announced through the Gakumu information system and others.
+Submit the thesis, etc by following the submission guidelines. - (2) No inquiries by phone or email. - (3) For the PCS course, the master's thesis or research paper must be written in English.

-1.5.6.8 Master's Degree Field
+1.5.8 Master's Degree Field